plugdata-team/plugdata/Resources/Documentation/vanilla/file-move.md

 ---
 title: file move
-description: move a file to a new destination.
+description: move a file to a new destination
 categories:
 - object
 pdcategory: vanilla, File Management